molgenis/molgenis/docs/quickstart/guide-local-compile.md

     git checkout -b <tag name: see https://github.com/molgenis/molgenis/releases>

 More information about forking can be found here: https://help.github.com/articles/fork-a-repo

+# Configure postgresql
+If you are unfamiliar with PostGreSQL, follow one of their [PostGreSQL installation guides](https://www.postgresql.org/docs/9.6/static/index.html).
+Once you have a PostGreSQL server running, open up the included pgAdmin application that is supplied with most PostGreSQL installations, and perform the following actions:

+- Add a database 'molgenis'
+- Add a user 'molgenis' (password 'molgenis') under Login Roles
+- Add 'can create databases' privilege to user 'molgenis'

+Now that your database server and properties file have been configured.

 # Set admin password<a name="server-props"></a>